mscatherinelin/ASCIIEncoderDecoder/README.md

 ### Modifications

-One of the drawbacks of RLE is if there is only a single byte to encode, you have to add an extra byte for the length byte.
-Although we can encode 256 repetitons of a single byte, this does not occur often in practice.
-Individual bytes in ASCII can be encoded in 7 bits.
-The 8th bit of all bytes in a text file is 0.
-Thus we can use the last bit as a flag to indicate whther a byte should be repeated or not.
-If the bit is set to 1 then the decoder will write the number of byte repetitions.
+We can utilize the fact that in ASCII art there are usually a subset of characters that are used.
+Thus we can map the observed characters to values that can be stored in a fewer number of bits, taking up less memory overall.